ctphoenix/Python-Course-Material/chapter9.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:9f0ce8e050
 ## Exercise 5

 Some variables in the dataset are already numeric and perhaps useful for regression and classification.
-In this exercise, we will store the names of these variables for future use and visualize the data for outcomes and continuous covariates.
-We will also take a look at the continuous variables and outcomes by plotting each pair in a scatter plot, and evaluate the skew of each variable.
+In this exercise, we will store the names of these variables for future use.
+We will also take a look at some of the continuous variables and outcomes by plotting each pair in a scatter plot.
+Finally, we will evaluate the skew of each variable.

 *** =instructions
 - Call `plt.show()` to observe the plot below.